New York Life Insurance Company: Operations

 As of 2024, New York Life Insurance Company was the country's second-largest life insurance company.
 As a mutual life insurer, New York Life is owned by its policyholders and has no outside shareholders.
 In 2024, New York Life reported approximately $27 billion in revenue and $470 million in net income.
 That year, it had approximately $245 billion in total assets and $26 billion in total equity.
 New York Life has 12,000 agents and advisors, as of 2025.
 As a mutual life insurer, New York Life distributes a portion of its earnings to eligible policyholders as annual dividends.
 As of 2025, the company has paid a dividend every year since 1854.

 Products and services

 New York Life's core product is whole life insurance, a type of life insurance offering lifelong protection that builds cash value over time.
 The insurance businesses portfolio includes: Institutional Life, Institutional Annuities, New York Life Direct, New York Life Group Benefit Solutions, Group Membership Association Department, and Seguros Monterrey New York Life.
 New York Life also sells term life insurance, universal life insurance, variable universal life insurance, long-term care insurance, annuities and disability insurance.
+The company provides advisory services and consultation for wealth management, financial planning, income protection, retirement planning, estate planning, and business planning.